openbabel/documentation/Cheminf101/basics.rst

    Some databases can find similar-sounding or misspelled words, such as "Find Lincon" or "find Cincinati", which respectively might find
    Abraham Lincoln and Cincinnati.
 Many chemical information systems can find molecules similar to a given molecule, ranked by similarity.
-There are several ways to measure molecular similarity, discussed further in Section 4, :ref:`101 Molecular Similarity`.
+There are several ways to measure molecular similarity, discussed further in the section on :ref:`101 Molecular Similarity`.

 .. |image0| image:: ../_static/steroid2.png
 .. |image2| image:: ../_static/steroid1.png